-But then I asked myself What have I accomplished all these years?
-What big goals have I actually reached?
+But then I stopped wallowing for a moment.
+I asked myself What have I accomplished all these years?

 And I was able to answer myself with some pretty incredible responses: 11+ years of marriage, 3 children, and a ton of amazing live music events to name a few things, LOL.